Teenagers & Medication

 Teenagers like to take responsibility for themselves and it is not unusual for them to become secretive.
 We know that all teenagers with health conditions often stop taking their medication for periods of time, or may take it sporadically.
 We also know this can be down to different issues to do with growing up, some of which are covered in the section on teenagers.

-Not taking medication can make some teenagers feel they have control over HIV, and that they can cope with the range of emotions being HIV positive can bring.
-If you have HIV, you may remember a time when you felt angry that you have to live with it.
-Taking medication every day can for some people be a constant reminder of HIV which brings on feelings of anger.
+Not taking medication can make some teenagers feel they have control over HIV.
+If you have HIV, you may remember a time when you felt angry about this.
+Taking medication every day can for some people be a constant reminder of HIV.
 A way to avoid facing this is to stop the medication which then stops the HIV reminder.

 If you can understand some of how your child is feeling, you may be in a better place to support them in coming through this stage.